raducarabat/hkcl_book/src/README.md

 - Mark winners once judging is complete

 **Share Your Event**:
-- Copy and share your hackathon's custom URL
+- Copy and share your hackathon's URL
 - Participants can join directly without additional registration

 ### 3. Ending Your Hackathon